amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFECYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 | Waterfall | Spiral model | United Process |
 | V-model | Prototyping | Feature-Driven Development (FDD) |

+The six core phases we shall see below form the foundation of various SDLC models, which arrange them differently to fit project needs.

 ## Why is the SDLC Choice Relevant to Testing?

 According to the [ISTQB Certified Tester - Foundation Level Syllabus - v4.0](https://istqb-main-web-prod.s3.amazonaws.com/media/documents/ISTQB_CTFL_Syllabus-v4.0.pdf), **testing must be adapted to the chosen SDLC process to succeed**.
 The SDLC method deeply impacts the scope and timing of testing activities.

 ## Testing & The Software Development Lifecycle
-The below RUP diagram created by IBM shows that Testing & QA is present throughout the entire SDLC:
+The below RUP(Rational Unified Process) diagram created by IBM shows that Testing & QA is present throughout the entire SDLC:

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/1e9d2107-61f6-4e98-ad4f-14ecb8ef0fdf)